rachelweisse/rachelweisse/README.md

 ## Hi there 👋

-My name is Rachel Weiss, she/her, and I am studying Applied Mathematics and Climate Science, Justice, and Policy at Brandeis Univeristy.
-I am passionate about quantative climate science and oceanographic research through a quantative and data science lens.
+My name is Rachel Weiss, she/her, and I am studying Applied Mathematics and Environmental Studies with a minor in Climate Science, Justice, and Policy at Brandeis Univeristy.
+I am passionate about quantative climate science, climate dynamics, and oceanographic research through a mathematical and data science lens.

 Here are some ideas to get you started: